blurks/spassgen/README.md

 # spassgen

-This is a very simple password generator written in C. Thats basically all.
+This is a very simple password generator written in C using true randomness from `/dev/random` or `dev/urandom`.
+Thats basically all.
 With *simple* i mean, that it should be simple to code, to maintain, to read and to use.